AlexandraNavruzova/RW_iOS_Bootcamp/README.md

 2. **Discord Username**: haughty.grumbler
 3. **Basic Location**: Russia, Moscow
 4. **Your programming experience**: less than a year
 5. **Goals and/or Hobbies and Interests**: My goal is to become an iOS developer.
-Hobbies are music, playing drums, sport and programming.
+Hobbies are making music, playing drums, doing sport and programming.